M-ARTHELL/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Made for the Lighthouse Labs Web Development program to develop familiarity with HTML, CSS, JavaScript, jQuery, and AJAX.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+The layout is accurate to the demands made within the course, rather than my own design preferences.
+Just saying! ;)

 ## Getting Started